The Ace of Cups

 Ace of Cups is an American rock band formed in San Francisco in 1967 during the Summer of Love era.
 It has been described as one of the first all-female rock bands.

 The members of Ace of Cups were Mary Gannon (bass), Marla Hunt (organ, piano), Denise Kaufman (guitar, harmonica), Mary Ellen Simpson (lead guitar), and Diane Vitalich (drums).
-Lead vocals were sung by all members of the band except Vitalich, and all five sang backup.
+Lead vocals were sung by all members of the band including Vitalich, and all five sang backup.
 The songwriting, too, was divided among the band members.

 Background

 Gannon was born in New York and moved to San Francisco in the early 1960s.
 She played bass for a short while in a band called Daemon Lover.
+Gannon was introduced to Hunt through a mutual friend.
+Gannon suggested that they form an all-female rock band.

-Hunt, who had grown up in Los Angeles, had been playing the piano since she was three.
-Like Gannon, she also moved to San Francisco in the early 1960s.
-Hunt was introduced to Gannon through a mutual friend, and Gannon suggested that they form an all-female rock band.
+Hunt was born in San Francisco but grew up in Los Angeles.
+She was from a musical family, had been playing the piano by ear since she was three, and writing songs since she was 8.
+She moved back to San Francisco in the mid 1960s and joined a commune at 408 Ashbury St. which was known by the counter culture as a gathering place where musicians met and the psychedelic scene thrived.
+Hunt then moved into the Waller Street Apt where Hunt and Gannon started working on songs together.

 Simpson was from Indio, California.
 She began playing the guitar when she was 12.
 Like Gannon and Hunt, she moved to San Francisco in the early 1960s.
-Vitalich, a San Francisco native, was a veteran of several bands.
-She once played drums with Bill Haley and the Comets.
 Simpson and Vitalich joined Gannon and Hunt's band around the same time.

+Vitalich, the drummer for the band, was a native of San Francisco.
+From grammar school through high school she had always wanted to play the drums, but was told drums were for boys.
+She met a drummer who taught her a few beats then had her sit in with his band.
+She started sitting in with other bands including Bill Haley and the Comets.
+When the Ace of Cups opened for The Steve Miller Band, she covered for Miller’s drummer who was late for the gig.
+Vitalich, with the Ace Of Cups, recorded background vocals with notable bands such as Jefferson Airplane and Quicksilver Messenger Service.
+She grew into a lead singer who also played drums.